-Each year the Jackson County Bar Association has awarded scholarships to minority law students that are from the Kansas City Metro area, or attending law school in the Kansas City Metroplex.
+Each year the Jackson County Bar Association awards scholarships to minority law students that are from the Kansas City Metro area, or attending law school in the Kansas City Metroplex.
 Funds raised from the Annual Scholarship and Awards Banquet are used to fund the scholarships.

 There are two different types of Law Student Scholarships: those awarded primarily on the basis of merit, and those based primarily on financial need.